Lehigh Valley Conference: Girls field hockey

 The Lehigh Valley Conference was recognized nationally as one of the premier leagues in the nation for girls field hockey.
-In 2010, the national sports web site, topofthecircle.com, ranked the Lehigh Valley Conference's Emmaus High School as the best girls field hockey team in the nation for the third time in the program's history.
+In 2010, the national sports web site, topofthecircle.com, ranked Emmaus High School as the best girls field hockey team in the nation for the third time in the program's history.
 Since its inception, close to 200 members of the Emmaus High School girls field hockey team have gone on to compete on the collegiate level.
 Emmaus High School has won the Pennsylvania state championship in girls field hockey 10 times and won the District XI title in 22 consecutive seasons, as of 2010.

 Wrestling

-The Lehigh Valley Conference is also recognized nationally for its hugely successful wrestling programs, which are widely considered among the most competitive and elite in the nation.
-Easton Area High School, Nazareth Area High School, Northampton Area High School, and other Lehigh Valley Conference high schools are usually national powerhouses and each competes at prestigious national tournaments.
+The Lehigh Valley Conference is also recognized nationally for its hugely successful wrestling programs, which are widely considered to be among the most competitive and elite in the nation.
+Easton Area High School, Nazareth Area High School, Northampton Area High School, and other Lehigh Valley Conference high schools are regularly ranked among the best in the nation, and many Lehigh Valley Conference wrestling teams are invited to participate in the nation's most competive national tournaments.
 Lehigh Valley Conference wrestling matches, especially those between rival Lehigh Valley Conference high schools, are among the Lehigh Valley's most popular athletic events, often selling out large indoor high school arenas with thousands of spectators.
-LVC schools have won numerous PIAA state individual wrestling championships and six team championships, including three straight 2A team titles for Bethlehem Catholic from 2010 to 2011 through 2012–13.
+LVC schools have won numerous PIAA state individual wrestling championships and six team championships, including three straight 2A team titles for Bethlehem Catholic High School between 2010 and 2013.

-A sign of its national stature, at one time in the early 2000s, the National High School Coaches Association had Easton Area High School, Nazareth Area High School, and Northampton High School all ranked in their "National Top 25" rankings simultaneously.
+A sign of its national stature, at one time in the early 2000s, the National High School Coaches Association simultaneously ranked Easton Area High School, Nazareth Area High School, and Northampton Area High School in their "National Top 25" rankings of the nation's best high school wrestling teams.
 Individual wrestlers from Lehigh Valley Conference schools are often a fixture in national rankings, and collegiate wrestling scouts from around the nation recruit heavily among Lehigh Valley Conference wrestling teams.
 Division I collegiate wrestling is filled with wrestlers from the Lehigh Valley Conference, and the U.S. Olympic wrestling team also has often included wrestlers from the conference.
 Many Lehigh Valley Conference alumni have gone on to compete in college wrestling.
 One alumnus, Bobby Weaver from Easton High School, went on to win the gold medal in wrestling at the 1984 Summer Olympics.

 Lehigh Valley Conference high school wrestling was televised locally on Service Electric, WLVT-TV and other radio and television stations.